lnochili/azure-actions-imagebuilder/README.md

 ## Create & configure the Github Workflow
 1. Configure the Github Secret with name 'AZURE_CREDENTIALS' that will be used access Azure Subscription
 2. Ensure that following github actions are added as steps to workflow that are to be run prior to running the action for Azure Image Builder
+3. If the build artifacts are to be injected to the custom image, download the artifacts of specific build pipeline
 ```
       #Checkout action, if required
         - name: 'Checkout Github Action'
           uses: actions/checkout@master
+      #Download the build artifacts
+        - name: 'download build artifacts'
+          uses: actions/download-artifacts@v1
+            with:
+              name: example_azure_imagebuilder
       #Required Azure Authentiation Action
         - name: azure authentication
           uses: azure/login@v1
             with:
               creds: ${{ secrets.AZURE_CREDENTIALS }}

  ```

-## Add the Github action for Azure Image Builder to the same workflow as a step after the azure authentication step
+## Add the Github action for Azure Image Builder
 The action begins now!!!

-### Define the inputs required
+### Define the inputs

 #### resource-group-name (optional)
 This is the Resource Group where the temporary Imagebuilder Template resource will be stored.
 This input is optional if the Login user/spn configured in Github Secrects has permissions to create new Resrouce Group.
 The Action will create a new Resource Group to create and run the Image Builder resource.